 With the first one, you simply create a new file-based translation project.
 You may upload one or more JSON files to a project and select as many target languages as you wish.
-The users can choose if they want to create an internal translation project or to outsource it to TextUnited.
-Our project managers will find a professional translator suitable for the task.
+You can choose if you want to create an internal translation project or to outsource translation to TextUnited.
+After translation, you download translated JSON files.

 - Connecting your versioning repository to TextUnited

 The second method is to synchronize content with your BitBucket and GitHub repositories.
-By connecting a repository from GitHub or BitBucket the users will have the option to set up Auto Sync for continuous translation.
-Once your repository is updated, with new files, the new strings will be automatically transported to TextUnited and become available for translation.
-Translated content can be synced back to the repositories as well.
+By connecting a repository users will have an option to set up Auto Sync for continuous translation.
+Once your repository is updated with new files, strings will be automatically transported to TextUnited and become available for translation.
+Translated content can be synced back to the repositories automatically as well.

 However, the situation can also be reversed.
 You might have a JSON file with only a few keys that actually need to be translated.
 In that case, you don’t need to spend hours excluding all the other keys, in order to start localizing your content.
 You can simply choose which keys you want to include, and continue with your work.

-Did you find our tutorial on translating and customizing JSON files easy?
-Do you need assistance with the process?
+Did you find our hints on translating JSON files helpful?
 If that’s the case or you have further questions or doubts, don’t hesitate to reach out to us – we will gladly answer any questions you may have.